YassineTk/Docs-provider/README.md

 ## MCP Client Rules Configuration

-Add the following specification to your Cursor Rules (This ensures the documentation context is automatically used without explicitly mentioning "Using my MCP" in queries.):
+Add the following specification to your MCP Client Rules (eg. Cursor) (This ensures the documentation context is automatically used without explicitly mentioning "Using my MCP" in queries.):

 "If a user ask you about ui pattern then follow the docs-provider MCP server."